 If a font has OFF Layout tables, variation data for values from the ‘GDEF’, ‘GPOS’ or ‘JSTF’ table will be included, as needed, within the ‘GDEF’ table.
 Variation data for the ‘BASE’ table will be included, as needed, within the ‘BASE’ table itself.

 In some variable fonts, it may be desirable to have different glyph-substitution or glyph-positioning actions used for different regions within the font’s variation space.
 For example, for narrow-width or heavy-weight instances in which counters become small, it may be desirable to make certain glyph substitutions to use alternate glyphs with certain strokes removed or outlines simplified to allow for larger counters.
 Such effects can be achieved using a feature variations subtable within either the ‘GSUB’ or ‘GPOS’ table.
 See "OFF Layout Common Table Formats" for more information.

+In a colour font using the COLR table, variation data can be included in the COLR table, as needed, for variable items in colour glyph descriptions.

 In a variable font with TrueType outlines, the left side bearing for each glyph must equal xMin, and bit 1 in the flags field of the ‘head’ table must be set.